< Back

 As an employee, learning more about Excel modelling will make you more of an asset at your current organisation, and benefit you later in your career as the sector continues to value quantitative skills more and more.
 Those that have the quantitative skills and experience to model the transformation of one asset type to another of these are in great demand, as organisations want to be able to convince investors of the plausibility of such changes and when they could expect a return.
 In practical terms, they need a candidate who can benchmark their development, asset management or leasing work.

-However, any University degrees in Real Estate, or the 2-year APC course, don’t provide the modelling skills that are actually needed by employers, something I’ll go into in greater depth in our next piece out soon.
+However, any University degrees in Real Estate, or the 2-year APC course, don’t provide the modelling skills that are actually needed by employers.
+See valuable resources, typical modelling examples, and key insights into what to focus on in our latest blog here.

 If you want to talk about your real estate career, or how our network of upskilled candidates can add another dimension to your organisation’s modelling capabilities, please get in touch with me below.